Lifting stone

 Lifting stones are heavy natural stones which people are challenged to lift, proving their strength.
-They are common throughout Northern Europe, particularly Iceland (where they are referred to as steintökin), Scotland, Ireland, Basque Country in northern Spain, Faroe Islands, Wales, north west England centered on Cumbria, Switzerland, southern Germany centered around Bavaria, Austria, Scandinavia, Greece and also in the United States and parts of Asia such as Japan.
+They are common throughout Northern Europe, particularly Iceland (where they are referred to as steintökin), Scotland, Ireland, Basque Country in northern Spain, Faroe Islands, Wales, north west England centred on Cumbria, Switzerland, southern Germany centred around Bavaria, Austria, Scandinavia, Greece and also in the United States and parts of Asia such as Japan.

-Recently, lifting stones have been incorporated into the World's Strongest Man and other similar strongman competitions, using various cast, found, or established challenge stones such as the Húsafell Stone, Dinnie Stones, Steinstossen, Inver Stones and Odd Haugen Tombstone.
-They also do modernized versions of events derived from ancient contests, in which athletes load heavy circular stones onto a platform, known as Atlas stones.
+Recently, lifting stones have been incorporated into the World's Strongest Man and other similar strongman competitions, using various cast, found, or established challenge stones such as the Húsafell Stone, Dinnie Stones, Inver Stones and Odd Haugen Tombstone.
+There are also modernized versions of events derived from ancient contests, in which athletes load heavy spherical stones onto a platform, known as Atlas stones.

 Famous lifting stones from around the world and the greatest stone lifters in strongman are listed below.

 Iceland

 Icelandic stonelifting roots have an ancient history going back to c.
 874 – 1056, with sagas about Orm Storolfsson, Finnbogi and Grettir Ásmundarson.
 Chronicles around 16th century state that lifting stones were traditionally used to qualify men for work on Icelandic fishing boats.
 Centuries ago, when approximately sixty fishing boats were operating, it required a practical way to quickly test whether someone was capable of working as a crew member.
 The stones not only became the formal interview but also sorted them to ranks.
 The ultimate objective was to reach "fullsterkur" status, by lifting the heaviest stone, proving the man is 'fully strong'.
 Some famous Icelandic lifting stones are described below.